 Viewers of last Sunday’s Gardeners’ World show on the BBC may have spotted Freshskin Beauty’s geranium essential oil being used by presenter Frances Tophill and organic gardener Tanya Anderson in a recipe for a beautiful, natural DIY hand salve.

-Made from a combination of calendula, plantain and comfrey infused Sweet Almond Oil, along with beeswax and our wonderful geranium oil, this simple recipe is easy to make and packed full of nourishing skincare properties.
+Made from a combination of calendula, plantain and comfrey infused sweet almond oil, along with beeswax and our wonderful geranium essential oil, this simple recipe is easy to make and packed full of nourishing skincare properties.
 From healing and soothing irritations to easing aches and pains, this natural salve is the perfect homemade gift for gardeners who are prone to getting their hands dirty.

 Herb infused oils

 To make it from scratch, dried calendula, plantain and comfrey need to be infused in a suitable carrier oil before being ready to use.
 This takes a bit of foresight as, once dried, the leaves or flowers of each plant needs to be covered in your carrier oil for at least 3 weeks.
 After a maximum of 8 weeks you can strain the oil out of the mixture to create the perfect skin nourishing ingredients for all manner of products.

 If time is against you, there is an alternative to cold infusing which only takes a few hours.
 Simply place the herbs, leaves or flowers in a crock pot and fully cover with your carrier oil and gently heat on a low heat for a few hours.
 There are lots of great guides for making herb infused oils online so don’t be put off if it all sounds a bit complicated.

 The show discussed the many skin benefits of calendula, plantain and comfrey, but in case you missed them, here are the headlines.